Rakdoslover/Project-5-first/README.md

 the checkout.
 If the user has a registered account they can then see their order on their profile site.

+### Marketing and Target Audience

+---

+In the beginning we are going to lean heavily into networking and reaching out to businesses on Instagram, LinkedIn and Facebook.
+We're searching for businessess with a working force of mainly office workers.
+Our target audience would be workers with mostly sitting jobs where we can provide an outlet for them to move during working time.
+We can take our sessions to you which makes it easier for the customer becasue they don't need to leave the workplace.
+Our mission here is for the business to realize that even a small amount of physical activity would increase their employees wellbeing.

 ### Agile Project

 ---